schrdh/HackathonActionBoilerplate/README.md

 ### Setup Instructions

 #### Action Configuration
+1. Create a new Google account or use your existing one.
 1. From the [Actions on Google Console](https://console.actions.google.com/), add a new project (this will become your *Project ID*) > **Create Project**.
 1. Scroll down to the **More Options** section, and click on the **Conversational** card.
 1. From the left navigation menu under **Build** > **Actions** > **Add Your First Action** > **BUILD** (this will bring you to the Dialogflow console) > Select language and time zone > **CREATE**.